Athor75/MineVibe-Legal/terms/index.md

 Sections that by their nature should survive termination will survive, including ownership, disclaimer, limitation of liability, and governing law.

-## Governing Law

-These Terms are governed by the laws of [State/Country], without regard to conflict of law rules, except where local law requires otherwise.

 ## Apple App Store Terms

 These Terms are between you and us, not Apple.
 Apple is not responsible for MineVibe or its content.
 Apple and Apple's subsidiaries are third-party beneficiaries of these Terms as they relate to your license to use MineVibe, and Apple may enforce these Terms against you.